Rights are a formal recognition and codification of human freedom.

 It is also why all forms of socialism — and there are many — are inherently anti-freedom.

 The reason that laissez faire is the proper social system is not because it “works best,” as many nominal defenders of free markets never tire of telling us.
 Laissez faire is proper, rather, because it is just.
-Laissez-faire capitalism is the only economic system that respects and protects the inalienable right to life, liberty, property, and free exchange.
+Laissez-faire is the only economic system that respects and protects the inalienable right to life, liberty, property, and free exchange.

 One must never forget: money is property.
 Money is the symbol of your labor.

 Compulsory (as opposed to voluntary) taxation is a breach of property rights.
 It is also, as Bastiat put it, “legalized plunder.”